 DEACTIVATING YOUR IRRIGATION SYSTEM

 Customers that do not plan to use their irrigation system for a season may submit a Deactivate Irrigation request via the online form found at www.apexnc.org/deactivateirrigation.
 The customer will be required to upload a picture to this form showing that the backflow assembly has been removed.
-If a non-sewer meter is present it will be removed and the non-sewer service and backflow accounts will be made inactive.
+If a non-sewer meter is present it will be locked and the backflow account will be made inactive.
 When the customer is ready to reactivate their system they will be required to notify the Town via email at firstname.lastname@example.org and have the backflow assembly tested prior to use.